Spleen Pancreas And Liver Question And Answers

 • These 4 layers get fused to form a thin fenestrated membrane

-Read And Learn More: Anatomy Question And Answers
+Read And Learn More: Abdomen And Pelvis

 Greater Omentum Contents: